 At Omvits we believe that nature's resources should be used responsibly while leaving the smallest possible impact on the planet.
 Fish oil - which currently accounts for the majority of Omega-3 supplements available on the market - is unsustainable in the long term.
-Our current fish stocks simply cannot handle the growing demand for Omega-3.
+The oceans simply cannot handle the growing demand for Omega-3.

-You may think that only vegetarians and vegans would benefit from an alternative to fish oil, however, there are good reasons for anyone concerned about their own well-being or the well-being of our planet to consider an alternative...
+You may think that only vegetarians and vegans would benefit from an alternative to fish oil, however, there are good reasons for anyone concerned about their own well-being and that of our planet to consider an alternative...

 Krill oil supplements are a popular alternative to fish oil and are touted as the cleaner, more environmentally-friendly choice.

 While it's true that krill oil supplements contain fewer contaminants than fish oil (as krill are lower in the food chain), they could be even worse for the health of the oceans!